-Following these rules has also a huge impact to develop you as a better player.
+Following these rules has also a huge impact on developing you as a better player.
 You will be able to generate more speed and spin in your service which may confuse your opponent.

 Table Tennis serving rules deal with several terms like “Minimum Height of 16 cm”, “Ball Should Rise Vertically”, and “Don’t hide the ball during service”, which are hard to judge.
 So be careful, otherwise, you may lose points for not delivering a legal table tennis serve.

 You will also find these official table tennis serve rules in the ITTF handbook that is published every year in January.

 To summarize the above topic, check the nice YouTube video uploaded by PingSkills.